Tofu-dreg project: Origins and definition

+Explanation

+There are several reasons why tofu-dreg buildings are created.
+Corruption and political ties certainly plays a role.
+For example, between January and August 2011, over 6,800 officials had been prosecuted due to corruption of infrastructure projects, according to the Communist Party's Central Commission for Discipline Inspection.
+Local governments also rely on the revenue brought by construction projects, so quick growth is encouraged.

+Another problem are the so called "tribute projects", buildings that are rushed to be complete in time for celebratory dates such as State anniversaries, so that local officials can ingratiate themselves with their superiors.
+Among notable examples, In 2011, a bridge in Jiaozhou Bay was rushed to be completed in time for the 90th Anniversary of the Chinese Communist Party, and was recorded by China Central Television missing parts such as unsecured bolts; in 2007, the Fengda Bridge in Fenghuang County, built in time for the 50th anniversary of the founding of Xiangxi Prefecture, fell, killing 64 people and injuring 22.

 Examples

 2008 Sichuan earthquake

 This kindergarten was among the many schools in the disaster region that suffered heavy structural damage.

 During the 2008 Sichuan earthquake, many schoolhouses collapsed; resulting in the death of students.
 These buildings have been used to exemplify tofu-dreg projects.
 The collapses were linked to allegations of corruption in the construction of Chinese schools.

 …School construction is the worst.
 First, there's not enough capital.
 Schools in poor areas have small budgets and, unlike schools in the cities, they can't collect huge fees, so they're pressed for money.
 With construction, add in exploitation by government officials, education officials, school managers, etc. and you can imagine what's left over for the actual building of schools.
 When earthquake prevention standards are raised, government departments, major businesses, etc. will all appraise and reinforce their buildings.
 But these schools with their 70s-era buildings, no one pays attention to them.
 Because of this, the older school buildings are suffer[ing] from inadequate protection while the new buildings have been shoddily constructed.

 The state-controlled media has largely ignored the tofu-dregs schoolhouses, under directives from the propaganda bureau's instructions.
 Parents, volunteers, and journalists who have questioned authorities have been intimidated or arrested.
 To quash the issue, riot police officers have broken up protests by parents, cordons have been set up around the schools in question, and reportage simply stopped.